-Many moons ago whilst completing my Mindfulness-Based Psychotherapy M.A. on Dartmoor, I experienced myself in relationship with the whole Body, the whole biosphere of Moor; granite rocks, ice-cold streams, sky, soil, air, plants, trees, animals and insects.
+Many moons ago whilst completing my Mindfulness-Based Psychotherapy M.A. on Dartmoor, I experienced myself in relationship with the whole biosphere of Moor; granite rocks, ice-cold streams, sky, soil, trees and animals.
 Initially I was shocked to realise that everything I was in relationship with was alive with its own voice and soulful intelligence, aware of my presence and communicating.
-This moment of being shown the living breathing Earthbody and my interwoven existence as, and with, this has creatively shaped the pathway of my work and orientation to life over the last 15 years.
-This Wholearth approach to psychotherapy is sometimes known as ecotherapy, or ecopsychology.
-The term Ecotherapy is the joining of the word 'eco' meaning home or habitat, 'ecology' referring to relationships, and 'therapy', meaning healing.
-Ecopsychology or ecopsychotherapy inquires at a deep level into our relationships with ourself, people, place and kin, our sense of belonging and isolation, and provides a common ground for exploring and healing our sense of separation.
+This moment of being shown the living breathing, animate Earth and my interwoven existence with all life has creatively shaped the pathway of my work and orientation to life over the last 15 years.

 'You were born into beauty as beauty for Joyful life'

 For individual therapy the initial session happens inside the therapy room where we discuss what brings you to psychotherapy at this time and what you are looking for.
 Subsequent sessions can happen outside in our broader nature throughout the year or inside the therapy room.
 Sessions can include walking, sitting, talking, exploring myth, story, dreams and movement.
 I work in different locations around Oxfordshire near meadow, mound, trees and water with individuals and groups.